The U.S. Case against European Subsidies

 The WTO Decision against European Subsidies

 In June of 2010 the WTO ruled in favor of the United States on 80% of the total alleged subsidy amounts, and in May of 2011 a WTO appellate panel upheld all of the key findings of the earlier panel.
 The WTO ruled that Airbus had received $18 billion of illegal subsidies, including $15 billion of launch aid.
 Airbus-sponsor governments were given until December of 2011 to remove the harmful effects of all remaining subsidies.
-European governments failed to meet the compliance deadline, so the USG is now seeking a WTO compliance ruling.
-The ruling is expected sometime in 2015.
-If the WTO agrees with the USG that European governments have not complied, the US then will be free to initiate the WTO process for imposing tariffs on European exports to the United States.
+On September 22, 2016, the WTO confirmed the European governments not only failed to meet the compliance deadline to remedy $17 billion worth of past subsidies provided to Airbus, but that an additional $5 billion in illegal launch aid has since been provided to support the A350.
+The ruling also allows the U.S. to initiate the WTO process for imposing tariffs on European exports to the United States to mitigate these violations.

 The EU Counter-Claim

 In retaliation for the U.S. WTO case against European subsidies to Airbus, the European Union brought a counter case against the United State alleging "indirect" subsidies to Boeing of $23 billion.
 The alleged subsidies included NASA and Department of Defense contracts with Boeing for research and development projects; federal, state and local tax breaks; and government support for infrastructure used by Boeing.

 The USG's defense against the charges noted that the NASA and DoD contracts in question were arms-length commercial transactions where Boeing was paid for research commissioned by the two government agencies for their own purposes.
 The USG further noted that the NASA research projects were undertaken for public benefit, and that the results and benefits were widely shared, including with Airbus.
 On the issue of tax breaks, the USG noted that the federal tax break on U.S. exports had already been eliminated, and it noted that the state and local tax breaks that were challenged are common economic development tools consistent with WTO rules.
 Similarly, the infrastructure projects named in the complaint comply with WTO rules because they are public in nature, and not for Boeing's exclusive use.